Development Guide

 BaseFunction Inheritance

-All custom formula functions must extend the BaseFunction
+All custom formula functions must extend the BaseFunction class:

 import { BaseFunction, ensureString } from '@gridsheet/react-core';